 What is the cornea?

-The cornea has many nerve endings concentrated in one area, therefore any damage to this surface may result in severe pain.
-Once the scar has formed it is usually not associated with pain.
+The cornea has many nerve endings concentrated in one area, so any damage to this surface may result in severe pain.
+Once the scar has formed it's usually not painful.
 Some other symptoms include:

 - Blurred vision

 - Foreign body sensation due to surface irregularities

 - Light sensitivity

 Diagnostic testing is completed by your eye doctor during your eye exam.
 During the exam, your eye doctor will examine the front surface of your eye using magnifying tools such as the slit lamp and the ophthalmoscope.
 These tools will allow your doctor to get a better view of your eye and is a painless procedure.
 Your eye doctor may also utilize special dyes to better look at the layers of the cornea and assess its current state.
 This dye is called fluorescein and may temporarily make your tears yellow.
 This dye coupled with the use of a blue light allows for optimum viewing of the cornea and any eye scars.
 Your eye doctor will be able to determine the extent of scarring on the eye that has occurred and figure out the next steps to ensure your clarity of vision.